 Small mammal sampling occurs in bouts, with a bout comprised of three consecutive (or nearly) nights of trapping on pathogen grids and one night of trapping on the diversity grids.
+Designation of grids as pathogen or diversity remains consistent through time except at TOOL, BARR, and HEAL, where grid designation (pathogen or diversity) alternates yearly to prevent permafrost damage.
 Sampling for this product is based on the lunar calendar, with timing of sampling constrained to occur within 10 days before or after the new moon.
 The number of bouts per year is determined by site type.
 6 bouts of sampling per year are conducted at core sites; 4 bouts of sampling per year are conducted at relocatable sites.
 Sampling bouts occur during the snow-free season and are typically centered around periods of warm temperatures and peak greenness.
 At sites in the lower latitudes, trapping can occur any time of year.
 Any expected deviations from this schedule are indicated in the site-specific protocol appendices.
 See TOS Science Design for Small Mammal Abundance and Diversity (AD[05]) and the TOS Protocol and Procedure: Small Mammal Sampling (AD[06]).